-Coronavirus (COVID-19) is a global pandemic and protective measures are being taken by business, government and the nations across the globe.
+Force Majeure and Coronavirus (COVID-19) a global pandemic and the protective measures being taken by business, government and the nations across the globe.

 In this article we focus on the legal impacts in Australian business contracts as a result of the Coronavirus (COVID-19), in particular, we explain the significance of the legal principle of force majeure and shed some light into the ways the law might work in regards to your business contract or contracts which you might currently be negotiating for your business.